-Accent Roofing & Construction is one of the most trusted Plano roofing companies because we have the highest standards of workmanship, project performance, expertise, best pricing and customer care.
-Our roofing company is filled with professionally trained staff of Plano contractors and roofers that are unrelenting and committed to these standards which are uncommon and unmatched in our industry.
+Accent Roofing & Construction is one of the most trusted Plano companies because we have the highest standards of workmanship, project performance, expertise, best pricing and customer care.
+Our company is filled with professionally trained staff of contractors and roofers that are unrelenting and committed to these standards which are uncommon and unmatched in our industry.
 “Exceeding Customer Expectation” is our motto and it clearly reflects our commitment to every customer and project.

 Accent Roofing & Construction serves all of the DFW metroplex.
 We have one location in Dallas and another location in Fort Worth.
 Our coverage is fast and efficient.
 Give us a call today to get a free inspection and estimate.

 - Red Oak

 - Farmers Branch

 - Flower Mound